vitwit/matic-jagar/INSTRUCTIONS.md

 The repo provides five dashboards

-1. Validator Monitoring Metrics - These are the validator metrics which are calculated and stored in influxdb.
+1. Validator Monitoring Metrics - Displays the validator metrics which are calculated and stored in influxdb.
-2. Bor - These are the bor metrics which are calculated and stored in influxdb.
+2. Bor - Displays the bor metrics of validator which are calculated and stored in influxdb.
-3. System Metrics - These are the metrics related to your validator server on which this tool is hosted on.
+3. System Metrics - Displays the metrics related to your validator server on which this tool is hosted on.
-4. Summary -  gives quick overview of heimall, bor and system metrics.
+4. Summary - Displays a quick overview of heimdall, bor and system metrics.
-5. Heimdall network metrics - These are tendermint prometheus metrics emmitted by the node.
+5. Heimdall network metrics - Displays tendermint prometheus metrics emmitted by the node.

 Information on all the dashboards can be found [here](./docs/dashboard-desc.md)